NoelleSimp/TCL/general-mechanics/miscellaneous-entries.md

 * At least two of the birds (one near Azhdaha and one in Guyun) die very often of drowning, usually before the player even sees them, though their death is also occasionally observed, and they may even sometimes survive.
   * You can use this to get free fowl.
-  * Whoever is coding the animals is probably trolling.
-* Jean runs at 180 BPM.
 * Without using any elemental skills/bursts, the glider, or characters/weapons not freely available to every account, is it possible to climb to the peak of the fully grown Frostbearing Tree?
 The answer is yes.
-* The traveler twins are not equal.
-I have discovered that Lumine is more red, green, and blue than Aether.
 * The Kamuijima Cannons in Inazuma can cause friendly damage to yourself, as well as other players in Co-op.

 ## Cancelling